Wolves (Selena Gomez and Marshmello song)

-"Wolves" is a song by American singer Selena Gomez and music producer Marshmello.
+"Wolves" is a song by American singer Selena Gomez and American music producer Marshmello.
 The song was written by Gomez, Ali Tamposi, Louis Bell, Brian Lee, and its producers Marshmello and Andrew Watt.
 The song was released by Interscope Records on October 25, 2017.

 Commercially, the song has topped the charts in Latvia, Poland and Serbia while reaching the top 10 in 23 additional countries; as well as the top 20 in Germany and the United States.
 It was also the second-most successful electronic song of 2018 in the US.
-The single is certified Platinum or higher in fifteen countries worldwide, including Diamond in Brazil.
+The single is certified Platinum or higher in fifteen countries worldwide, including Diamond in Brazil and France.

 Release and promotion

 Marshmello first revealed the song on July 22, 2017, when he tweeted: "Happy birthday Selena Gomez!
 Can't wait for the world to hear what we've been working on."
 On August 15, 2017, Marshmello wrote that Gomez "sounds absolutely incredible" on the song, when replying to a fan who asked him about the collaboration.
 During a radio interview with Tonya and Sonic on San Diego's Energy 103.7 FM, Gomez said: "It's really cool.
 It's kind of in that world, his world, and I'm stepping into it and bringing my style too."
 She called it a beautiful song and one of her favorites.
 On September 25, 2017, a follower of Gomez reached out to Marshmello via Twitter for a "tip" about the song, to which Marshmello replied: "Coming very very soon," leading to speculation on the song's release.
 On October 6, 2017, Marshmello reassured fans that the song is "coming very soon".

 On October 19, 2017, both Gomez and Marshmello took to social media to officially announce the song and its release date.
 Gomez shared pictures of her wearing a pink version of Marshmello's helmet, another photo shows the two sitting on a couch eating popcorn.
 The song premiered via the radio show Beats 1, the host Zane Lowe named it the day's "World Record".